 Here’s how it went down tonight.

 She normally asks to get a drink of water before bed.
 We usually say yes.
-This particular night, she had gotten a drink of water in between the time I had said good-night to her and she was waiting for Allan to come in to say good-night to her.
+This particular night, she had gotten a drink of water in between the time I had said good-night to her and she was waiting for Allan to come in to say good-night.
 After she finished her routine with Allan, she asked to go get another drink of water.
 He said no, because she already had a drink.
 That was it.
 After a good day (or even good few months of no major episodes), in a simple matter over a sip of water, she decided to put up her battle sign.
 This was the hill she was going to die on.
 And folks, I don’t think I’m exaggerating much when I say that she really is prepared to win or die in these battles.

 After Allan gave his answer, he closed her bedroom door.